 Ener-G bread loaves were some of the first allergy-friendly bread options on the market.
 I often describe this company as a functional brand.

 Not much has changed about the company in years – the original line of products look pretty much the same, new products are introduced slowly and methodically, and they evade flashy marketing.
-In fact, I can’t remember the last time I saw a promotion of any kind from Ener-G. They seem to follow an “if it isn’t broke, don’t fix it” motto, and truthfully, it does give them an image of reliability and trust.
+In fact, I can’t remember the last time I saw a promotion of any kind from Ener-G. They seem to follow an “if it isn’t broke, don’t fix it” motto.
+Truthfully, it does give them an image of reliability and trust.

 We’ve sampled quite a few of their products, some of which have sadly been discontinued, but most of the Ener-G bread loaves have persisted.
 Our trials included two of the more popular options, the Tapioca Light Loaf and the Seattle Brown Loaf.

 The bakers at Ener-G are quite serious with the name of the Tapioca Light Loaf.
-The entire thing weighs just 8 ounces, and one slice will only set you back 70 calories.
+The entire thing weighs just 8 ounces, and one slice is just 70 calories.
 Adults will love these snack-sized portions, and kids will enjoy eating a whole sandwich for themselves as each slice is perfectly sized for little hands.

-The flavor of the Tapioca Loaf was very mild and it had an aftertaste that was quite similar to traditional white bread.
+This Tapioca Loaf has a very mild flavor and an aftertaste that was quite similar to traditional white bread.
 Overall, it went with just about everything: dairy-free buttery spreads, jam, peanut butter, honey, you name it.
 Though it was gluten-free, the bread held together fairly well.
 We were able to enjoy it as the base for chunkier sandwiches, such as tuna fish, without a single collapse.
 That said, it has a very unique dry and brittle texture, which was a little odd as is, but delightful once toasted.
 In fact, once heated, my husband had no idea it was gluten-free.

-Although the Brown Loaf is a good contender for those who must follow a gluten free diet, the texture was definitely different from your average gluten-containing yeast bread.
+Although the Brown Loaf is a good contender for the gluten free, the texture was definitely different from your average gluten-containing yeast bread.
 It was soft with a very fine granular texture that seems to be common with gluten-free breads.
 Overall, it did not crumble, an incredible bonus, however it did tend to break apart easily.
-For this reason, we don’t recommend it for chunky sandwiches, such as tuna fish or those made with add-ons like lettuce and tomato.
+For this reason, we don’t recommend it for very full sandwiches.
 Luckily, it makes great PB & J’s.
 It is also marvelous toasted for a light snack with some butter, jam, or a savory spread such as hummus.

 As for their great care with ingredients and processes, Ener-G shares the following on their allergen protocol: